allmonday/composition-oriented-development-pattern/readme.md

 In daily development, in order to obtain data with complex structures, we often choose to assemble the data after multiple requests from the client, or construct complex queries in the service.

-If the required data changes at this time, the query at the client or service layer will also need to be adjusted accordingly.
+If requirements changes, the query at the client or service layer will also need to be adjusted accordingly.

-This change pollutes the ideal layered design and intrudes changes to the business into the service.
+This change pollutes the ideal layered design and make changes happen in the service/client.

-The current popular approach is to use GraphQL, but the introduction cost of the entire solution is not low for the backend.
+The current popular approach is using GraphQL, but the introduction cost of the entire solution is not low for the backend.
 Additionally, the frontend needs to manually write queries to describe fields, which lacks the smooth experience of directly using RPC-like requests.

 The combination-oriented development pattern is to solve this problem.

+By using pydantic2-resolve, and some conventions.

-By using pydantic2-resolve , the router layer is responsible for building the schema to encapsulate changes, thereby avoiding changes to service and client.
+The `router layer` is responsible for building the schema to encapsulate changes, thereby avoiding changes in service and client.

-In the case of this repo, there are two directories: services and routers(controller).
+In the cases of this repo, there are two directories:

+`Services` and `Routers`.

-`Services` are mainly responsible for a certain business service:
+`Services` are mainly responsible for a certain business service, it includes:

 - Schema definition
-- Business query (query of business root data, can be understood as master data that has not yet assembled associated data.)
-- dataloader (serves data assembly)
+- Business query
+- Dataloaders

 `Routers` return the required data by combining `[query, schema, loader]` from multiple services.